WashU Medicine Female Athlete Program

 Sports and exercise have many great benefits, including building strength, improving cardiovascular health, boosting mental health, and encouraging camaraderie among teammates.
 However, research has shown that females have a higher risk of developing certain sports-related injuries.

-Our program is ideal for active females (ages 13-35) who:
+Our program is ideal for active females ages 13+ who:

-- Want help with performance optimization, which may include nutrition education, guidance on rest/recovery, talking with a sports psychologist and more.
+- Want recommendations on performance optimization, which may include nutrition education, guidance on rest/recovery, talking with a sports psychologist and more.

-- Have a history of any risk factors of RED-S (relative energy deficiency in sport) and need a more thorough evaluation.
+- Have a history of any risk factors of bone health issues or RED-S (relative energy deficiency in sport) and need a more thorough evaluation.
 This may include labs, imaging and referrals to a multidisciplinary team of clinicians.

-- Are currently pregnant or less than one year postpartum and wanting guidance on staying active or returning to activity.
+- Are currently pregnant or postpartum and wanting guidance on staying active or returning to activity.

 Ready to up your game?
 Call to schedule your consultation today!